Olibot1107/imgfile/README.md

 ## Autorun Script

-If a PNG contains `autorun.bat`, `autorun.sh`, or `autorun.py`, the user will be prompted to run it upon extraction.
+If a PNG contains `autorun.bat`, `autorun.sh`, or `autorun.py`, the user will be prompted to run it upon extraction. this is not a thing on server api for security reasons

 ## License